CRA Mileage Rate 2022

 The CRA mileage rate for 2022 is $0.61.
 Now imagine that in 2022, one of your employees drives 500 km.

 0.61 * 500 = $305 This is the maximum tax-free amount you can compensate your employee if they drive 500 km for business purposes.

 How the CRA decides the 2022 mileage rate

 The CRA tries to find a rate that is reasonable for the expenses one may incur when driving for business purposes.

 The CRA calculates the new mileage rate based on a number of factors such as fuel prices, and the cost of car maintenance.
-Find the 2021 CRA mileage rates and previous in our guide.
+Follow this article to find the 2021 CRA mileage rates.

 What you will need to get reimbursed in 2022

 To ensure you will receive reimbursement in 2022 from your employer, make sure to do the following:

 - Record your business-related driving - your employer should let you know what to record in your logbook, but generally, this will include the date, purpose and kilometres driven for each trip.